laamaa/schismtracker-launchpad/README.md

 # Schism Tracker

 This is laamaa's fork of Schism Tracker.
-It adds support for controlling the application/playback with a Novation Launchpad controller.
+It adds support for controlling the application/playback with a Novation Launchpad controller and to see playback information with an OLED display on a Raspberry Pi.
 The aim is to make playing modules without a display possible.
-Development done with a Launchpad Mini MK2 in Linux, no idea if this works under any other platforms.
+Development done in Linux with a Launchpad Mini MK2 and SH1106 based OLED connected via Raspberry PI's I2C pins, no idea if this works under any other platforms.

 How to set up Launchpad & Schism:
 * Connect the Launchpad via USB